 SCIENCE/TECHNOLOGY BUILDING EXPANSION

-If you are interested in supporting Dordt College’s ongoing mission and expansion efforts, you can contribute online.
-If you would like to speak with a development representative about your gift, please call 1-800-343-6738 (option #3) or 712-722-6020 or email the advancement office.
+Interested in supporting Dordt’s mission and expansion efforts?
+Contribute online or speak with a development representative about your gift by calling 1-800-343-6738 (option #3) or 712-722-6020 or email the Advancement Office.